SilviuCAnton/CS---DataStructures-and-Algorithms-Programs/README.md

 * List - using a linked list (with array chaining)

 I also wrote an app that merges N ordered vectors using an implemented generic heap (using c++ templates).
+The problem tests are recieved from the professor.

+C++ Programming Language

 ## What I Learned
 * A deeper understanding of data structures an abstract data types